Talon Stormbringer, Volume 1

 “You want me to risk my life,” Talon began, “for the chance to find discarded baubles on the Pathways?”

 “A bauble here is a prize there,” Viland answered smoothly.
-“Anything magical left inside for too long becomes enhanced.”
+“Anything magical left inside for too long becomes enhanced, and even ordinary items can become special.”

 Talon’s eyes narrowed.
 “The place is chaos, the rumors say, as is everything from there.”